 Fact: This can delay the development of heart disease but you are still at an increased risk of heart disease & stroke

 Myth: “My heart is beating really fast, I must be having a heart attack”

 Fact: Some variation in the heart is normal.
-Heart rate can speed up due to exercising or over-excited
+Heart rate can speed up due to exercising or being over-excited